-Nowadays, a unification ceremony takes place in nearly every wedding, and whether it is the joining of just the bride and groom or the joining of two large families, unification ceremonies are a beautiful touch to your wedding day.
+Nowadays, a unification ceremony takes place at nearly every wedding.
+Whether joining just the bride and groom or joining two large families, unification ceremonies are a beautiful touch to your wedding day.
 Another great thing about them; they can be as unique as you are!
 Here are just a few suggestions to look over if you’re considering having one on your big day:

 1.)
 Sand-mixing ceremony.
-In this ceremony, the bride and groom both have individual vases full of sand.
+In this unification ceremony, the bride and groom have individual sand vases.
 Typically, the sands are of different colors, usually along the lines of the wedding colors.
-The groom may have blue, for example, while the bride has white.
+For example, the groom may have blue, while the bride has white.
 They then pour their sand into a collective vase, symbolizing their union.

-This is an interesting one because children and other family members are often involved.
-Each family member, like the bride’s son and the husband’s two little girls, are all given a vase with different colored sand.
-When everyone pours their sand into the main vase, it symbolized the combination of the entire family, not just the bride and groom.
+This is interesting because children and other family members are often involved.
+Like the bride’s son and the husband’s two little girls, each family member is given a vase with different colored sand.
+When everyone pours their sand into the main vase, it symbolizes the combination of the entire family, not just the bride and groom.

 4.)
 Flower ceremony.
-In this option, the bride and groom each give each other a flower.
-This flower represents the first gift them give each other during their married life.
+In this option, the bride and groom give each other a flower.
+This flower represents the first gift they give each other during their married life.
 More traditionally, a flower ceremony is called a “rose ceremony”, simply because a rose is often used.
-In more recent times, however, couples have begun using whatever flower is most personal to them.
+However, couples have recently begun using whatever flower is most personal.